 Once per month we have a content opportunity assessment meeting.
 During this meeting we assess new opportunities, and record the results in the content opportunities spreadsheet.
 Near the end of each quarter, we have a further meeting to decide which of the opportunities assessed this quarter will be added to the roadmap for the next quarter.

 The process looks like this:

-- Opportunities are initially submitted as issues to the mdn content or openwebdocs project repos.
+- Opportunities are initially submitted as issues to the mdn/content or openwebdocs/project repositories.
 These issues are given a preliminary quick assessment by a core team member to assess suitability.

 - If an idea is deemed suitable, the issue submitter is asked to fill in a full RFC document to be assessed.
 This is currently done by updating the existing issue's description to use the format seen at OWD project: Making MDN syntax boxes beginner friendly.

-- Note that in the "Priority assessment" table, each opportunity needs to be assessed against our prioritisation criteria.
+- Note that in the "Priority assessment" table, each opportunity needs to be assessed against our prioritization criteria.